sshilko/moar/_posts/2014-9-9-APNS-Workers.md

 The goal is to

 1. offload notifications processing into background
-2. keep connection to Apple service open wich give us near-realtime delivery time
+2. keep connection to Apple service open which give us near-realtime delivery time
-3. have a fallback "to inline" solution coz [Murphy's laws](http://www.murphys-laws.com/murphy/murphy-laws.html)
+3. have a fallback "to inline" solution [Murphy's laws](http://www.murphys-laws.com/murphy/murphy-laws.html)
 4. solution needs to be simplest, flexible, easy to maintain and easy to deploy.